ARGOeu/argodoc/content/guides/compute.md

 - `-j --job {STRING}`
 a case-sensitive string specifing the name of the job

+The upload_sync script will push the sync data for a specific date,tenant and job to the hadoop cluster before computations.

 ##### mongo_clean_ar.py
 The specific script is used if necessary to clean a/r data from the datastore regarding a specific day full path: `/usr/libexec/ar-compute/bin/mongo_clean_ar.py`